irfansofyana/yaccs/README.md

    - Records the active provider
    - Passes remaining arguments to the `claude` command

-2. **When you run `yaccs default`:**
-   - Unsets all provider environment variables
-   - Clears the active provider tracking
-   - Launches Claude Code with default behavior

-3. **Provider configs are simple shell scripts** - You can manually edit them if needed:
+2. **Provider configs are simple shell scripts** - You can manually edit them if needed:

 ```bash
 nano ~/.yaccs/providers/myprovidername.sh